Maria Eugenia Bozzoli: Career

 In 1959, Bozzoli became a professor of cultural anthropology at the University of Costa Rica.
 The Society for Applied Anthropology, states that she is "known for her defense of the rights of ethnic minorities, her efforts for the recognition, respect and tolerance of cultural diversity, and her advocacy for conservation and sustainable use of the natural environment".
 Her work has concentrated on investigating the cultural history of the Amerindian indigenous population, and looking for alternatives for national development by studying diversity in her country's past.
 She is particularly adept at understanding social issues facing her country's indigenous people.
 As a result, during the course of her career, she has worked with numerous government institutions, including the social welfare institute, the electricity institute regarding issues of resettlement with dam building projects, and the Ministry of Natural Resources to ensure sustainable development in Costa Rica.

 Bozzoli earned a Ph.D. in anthropology at the University of Georgia in 1975.
 Thereafter, she served as Director of the Council and as Vice President of Social Action at the University of Costa Rica (1976–1981). and authored Birth and Death in the Belief System of the Bribri Indians of Costa Rica (1979).
 In 1981, Bozzoli was awarded a Fulbright fellowship and taught at Louisiana State University.
 In 1992, she became professor emerita at the University of Costa Rica; in 1998, she was a visiting professor at the University of Kansas; and in 2000, she was elected to the Council of the Universidad Estatal a Distancia.
 In 1962 Bozzoli began teaching at the Universidad de Costa Rica and remained there.

+In 2015, she was a founding member of the Pan-American Academy of the History of Medicine, established at the University of Costa Rica.
+Since then, she has served on its board of directors as Vice President for the Central America and Caribbean Section.